• Skip to primary navigation

 1 Cup Lukewarm Water, 1 Tablespoon Yeast, ¼ Cup Granulated Sugar

 • Make the Dough.
-Add flour, salt, beaten egg, and the softened butter and mix with a dough hook on low speed until all is combined and the dough comes together.
+Add flour, salt, softened butter, and beaten egg and mix with a dough hook on low speed until all is combined and the dough comes together.

 Increase speed to medium and beat for 5 minutes.